mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 4. Press the `ADVANCED MODE` button and:
     1. Check the `Yes, it is.` checkbox.
     2. Select the `Order by:` value, the column based on which the data should be ordered.
-    3. Select the `Group by:` value, the column based on which to group multiple entities in timeseries data.
+    3. Select the `Group by:` value, the column based on which to group multiple entities in the timeseries data.
     4. Add the `Look Back Window:` value, the number of rows to `look back` into when making a prediction.
 5. Press `TRAIN`.

 ![Train timeseries](/assets/predictors/train-timeseries.gif)

 !!!
-Success "That's all :tada: :trophy:  :computer:"
+Success "That's it all :tada: :trophy:  :computer:"
     You have successfully trained a new Machine Learning model.
 The next step is to evaluate the [model quality](/model/quality).